danieluhl/luculent-lollygag/posts/2021/09-29-problems-someone-should-work-on.md

 3. The replication crisis
 4. Stairs that will never make noise
 5. Misinformation on social media
-6. Artifical trees that retract their leaves in the winter
+6. Artificial trees that retract their leaves in the winter